bodgit/puppet-etckeeper/README.md

 * Ubuntu 14.04/16.04
 * Debian 7/8

-It should also work on SLES 11 & 12.
+It should also work on SLES 11 & 12 and Arch Linux.

 ## Development